Salve Regina University: Ochre Court

 Ochre Court, built between 1890 and 1895, and once the summer residence of Ogden Goelet, is now the university's central administration building.
 Concerts, lectures, and special functions are held in the ballrooms on the ground floor.
 The Goelet family gave Ochre Court to the Sisters of Mercy in 1947, enabling the establishment of the college.
 It was at first the only building, and housed the dormitories for the original 58 students, classrooms, a library, and the dining hall.
 At the time, the faculty consisted of eight Sisters of Mercy who lived in the mansion's former servant quarters.

 O'Hare Academic Center

 Named for Mary James O'Hare, the university's first academic dean, the O'Hare Academic Center houses classrooms, laboratories, faculty offices, the Bazarsky Lecture Hall and the Jazzman's Cafe.
-It was built in 1968, and in 2015 underwent a major renovation and expansion project scheduled to conclude in June 2017.
+Designed by East Providence architect Edward P. Denning, it was built in 1968, and in 2015 underwent a major renovation and expansion project in 2017.